Four new play areas funded for special school in the Rhondda valley

 “We are hugely thankful to the Wooden Spoon Charity for their support in developing our playground spaces!”

-If you would like to get involved with Wooden Spoon Scotland and help local vulnerable children and young people in the local area, please click here.
+If you would like to get involved with Wooden Spoon Wales and help local vulnerable children and young people in the local area, please click here.